TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-processing-for-dummies.md

 ### Wavetable Synthesis 🌊
 A more efficient approach is to interpolate over pre-generated values (known as **wavetable synthesis** or **table-lookup synthesis**), sacrificing a bit of memory for faster runtime performance.
 The idea is to pre-generate one cycle of the wave (e.g. a sine) and store it in a lookup table.
 Then when generating samples for our audio, we would lookup the pre-generated samples and use intermediate values if necessary (via interpolation).

-This is akin to preparing a cheat sheet for the exam.
-Then when taking the exam, you refer to the cheat sheet for equations, key points, and references; and finally connect them with the rest of your ideas.
+This is akin to preparing a cheat sheet for an exam, but you're only allowed to bring one sheet of paper—space is precious.
+You decide to only include the most crucial equations, key points, and references.
+Then when taking the exam you refer to the cheat sheet for ideas and combine them with your thoughts, ultimately forming your answer.

-I bet all this text is boring you, so here are some helpful visuals to ease the mood:

 ![Wavetable synthesis, localised in a nifty lil giffy.](/img/posts/misc/dsp/wavetable-synthesis.gif){.w-100}
 {.center}

 <sup>Example of wavetable synthesis.
-The blue dots above represent the pre-generated wavetable of length 32.
-The red dots are samples of a 8Hz sine wave sampled at 100Hz, generated by interpolating between values in the wavetable.
-The red connections indicate the source of the sample.
-Source code can be found on [GitHub][wavesynthgist].</sup>
+The blue dots (above) indicate a pre-generated wavetable of length 32.
+The red dots (below) are samples of a 8Hz sine wave sampled at 100Hz, generated by interpolating on the wavetable. ([Source Code][wavesynthgist])</sup>
 {.center}

 [wavesynthgist]: https://gist.github.com/TrebledJ/f42f9030d1bee0ece8af7fc0db5d0151

-Wavetable synthesis can be implemented like so in C++:
+Wavetable synthesis can be implemented in C++ like so:

 ```cpp
 #define SINE_WAVETABLE_SIZE 256